 Bau Truc Pottery Village (Binh Thuan Province)

 The Chams, an ethnic group of Southeast Asia, populate Bau Truc.
 Their pottery is created using manual throwing wheels and fired outdoors in open-air kilns.
 As a result, these ceramics inherit a dubious and unique color scheme.
 Decorative vases and jars featuring lattice-like designs are a staple of Cham pottery.

 Chinese immigrants formed Mai Mai.
 Pottery from this village uses specific colors.
 In particular, cobalt blue, moss green, and eel brown.
 Bowls and statues are produced in Mai Mai.
 Due to Saigon's urbanization, most artisans have moved to Lai Thieu and Binh Duong.
 Because of the large pagodas decorated by ancient artists, this area remains a tourist hotspot.

 Nothing in the world compares to Bien Hoa ceramics.
 This unmistakable style was formed during the French colonial occupation of Vietnam.
 During peak production, Bien Hoa produced and exported baskets, animal statues, engraved dinnerware, and beautiful vases featuring story-like scenes.

-Today, Bien Hoa pottery village is still producing pottery, but the ceramics are not as diverse.
+Today, Bien Hoa pottery village still produces pottery, but the ceramics are less diverse.
 Consequently, ancient Bien Hoa pottery is considered priceless and highly sought after.
 Ceramics produced nowadays are made to order and no longer feature highly intricate details.